DrPacMan89/hawtdawg-all-ears/FAQ.md

 Scroll down to the section called "Passions" and tell potential mates and friends all about the treats and toys that makes your tail wag.

 When you'e done, click "Save changes" to show the world.

+## Photos are nice can i smell dogs

+That is not possible